 Several methods have been employed to estimate least tern and piping plover abundance and productivity throughout their range including single mid-June surveys as has occurred on the Mississippi River (Lott 2006), periodic inside and/or outside monitoring as has occurred on the lower Platte River (Brown et al. 2017), season-long periodic inside monitoring as has occurred on the Missouri River (Shaffer et al. 2013), and season-long inside and/or outside monitoring as has been implemented on the central Platte River since 2001 and more recently on the Missouri River (PRRIP 2015; Andes et al. 2018).
 It appears all monitoring efforts that employ multiple surveys, especially during June, would provide reasonable estimates for tracking long-term trends in population abundance, but some methods appear to provide better estimates of nest and chick survival parameters.
 Andes et al. (2018) found inside monitoring on a 3-day return interval resulted in reliable estimates of fate and causes of nest loss.
-While we found similar results, it is important to note that monitoring from outside the nesting area can result in reliable estimates of productivity as well.
-The best method and intensity of survey effort to employ appear to be highly dependent on the objectives of the study, availability of resources and access to the nesting sites.
-Inside monitoring efforts seem to provide the most precise estimates of abundance and daily nest and chick survival; however, when resources are limitedalso result in reasonable estimates of abundance and productivity measures when sites are viewable from multiple angles from outside the nesting colony.
-Understanding breeding productivity based on varying monitoring techniques is important for species with wide breeding distributions and several distinct, but inter-connected populations (Roche et al. 2010; Lott et al. 2013).
+While we found similar results, it is important to note that monitoring from outside the nesting area can result in reliable estimates of productivity as well, so long as the nesting areas can be adequately observed.
+The best method of survey to employ is highly dependent on the objectives of the study, availability of resources, and access to the nesting sites.
+Inside monitoring efforts seem to provide the most precise estimates of abundance and daily nest and chick survival; however, the techniques used in the our study required 4-6 times the labor force and associated costs as outside monitoring efforts which also resulted in reasonable estimates of abundance and productivity measures when sites were viewable from multiple angles from outside the nesting colony.
+Understanding breeding productivity based on varying monitoring techniques is important for species with wide breeding distributions and several distinct, but interconnected populations (Roche et al. 2010; Lott et al. 2013).
 By accounting for differences among techniques, more appropriate comparisons of least tern and piping plover productivity would allow conservation organizations to make better decisions to reach recovery goals over large spatial areas.

 Acknowledgements